syrGitHub/PPGF/README.md

-# PPGR
+# PPGF

-This is the code of PPGR.
+This is the code of PPGF.